Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Introduction

 The nuclear matter characteristics exhibit significant correlations with macroscopic observables of neutron stars, such as the maximum mass ($M_{\rm max}$), radius $R_{M_{\rm max}}$, and tidal deformability ($\tilde{\Lambda}$).
 The determination of neutron star radii from NICER's X-ray observations yield values of $12.39_{-1.98}^{+1.30}$ km for a $2.072_{-0.066}^{+0.067}$ solar mass ($M_\odot$)\cite{Miller:2019cac} and $13.7_{-1.5}^{+2.6}$ km for a $2.08_{-0.07}^{+0.07}$ $M_\odot$\cite{Riley:2019yda} neutron star, respectively.
 Additionally, the gravitational wave event GW170817, resulting from the merger of binary neutron stars (BNS), imposes a constraint on the tidal deformability, indicating $\tilde{\Lambda} < 800$ for neutron stars with a mass of 1.4 solar masses~\cite{LIGOScientific:2018cki}.
 A more detailed discussion about constraints from first principles, low energy nuclear experiments, heavy-ion experiments, and astrophysical observations is given in our recent review article~\cite{MUSES:2023hyz}.

 Solving QCD analytically is a complex task, despite a well-defined Lagrangian.
-Lattice QCD represents space-time on a lattice where quarks and gluons reside at vertices, connected by gluon lines \cite{Troyer:2004ge}.
-However, it's limited by the sign problem at higher baryon chemical potentials \cite{Muroya:2003qs,deForcrand:2010ys}.
+Lattice QCD represents space-time on a lattice where quarks reside at the vertices, connected by gluon lines \cite{Troyer:2004ge}.
+It works very well at $\mu_B=0$ axis but cannot be applied directly to finite $\mu_B$ region due to the sign problem~\cite{Muroya:2003qs,deForcrand:2010ys}.
+However, the Taylor and alternative expansion schemes at $\mu_B=0$, enable the derivation of the lattice QCD Equation of State (EoS) up to a chemical potential $\mu_B\sim 3.5\,T$ using expansion coefficients at $\mu_B=0$~\cite{Borsanyi:2021sxv,Borsanyi:2022qlh}.
+The Polyakov loop is a gauge-invariant quantity that can be used to characterize the behavior of quarks in the presence of a thermal bath.
+At $\mu_B=0$, the scalar field $\Phi$ associated with the Polyakov loop serves as an order parameter for $Z(3)$ symmetry in the context of pure gluonic interactions.
+With quarks included, the transition from the confined phase to the deconfined phase becomes a crossover rather than a sharp phase transition.
+This means that the behavior of the Polyakov loop may show gradual changes rather than a sudden jump, indicating a smoother transition from confined hadronic matter to the deconfined QGP phase.
+Therefore, it acts as an approximate order parameter when quarks are added~\cite{Roessner:2006xn}.
 Perturbative QCD (pQCD) is applicable at large $\mu_B$ and/or $T$, but breaks down near the deconfinement phase transition due to large coupling constants \cite{Andersen:2002jz,Fraga:2013qra,Kurkela:2016was}.
-At high temperature and low $\mu_B$, resummed pQCD calculations are in agreement with lattice data for \mbox{$T\geq250$ MeV}~\cite{Andersen:1999fw,Andersen:1999sf,Andersen:1999va}.
+At high temperature and low $\mu_B$, resummed pQCD calculations are in agreement with lattice data for \mbox{$T\geq250$ MeV}~\cite{Andersen:1999fw,Andersen:1999sf,Andersen:1999va,Haque:2014rua,Haque:2020eyj}.
 Chiral effective theory ($\chi$EFT) is suitable at low densities and temperatures~\cite{Tews:2012fj}.
 Despite these methods, the QCD phase diagram remains largely uncharted (see Figure 1 of Ref.~\cite{MUSES:2023hyz}).
 That is where effective models come in, to bridge the gap between QCD complexities and first-principle limitations, providing valuable insights across a broad spectrum of QCD phenomena and constructing Lagrangians with the appropriate degrees of freedom~\cite{Walecka1974,Nambu:1961tp,Fukushima:2003fw}.
 In particular, relativistic chiral mean-field models can reproduce the restoration of chiral symmetry and quantify how hadronic masses are influenced by the medium \cite{Schaffner-Bielich:1998mra,Weinberg:1968de,Walecka1974,Gallas:2009qp,Kovacs:2021ger}.